Don’t hit the trails without packing these hiking essentials that could save your life, or just your summit attempt.

 Hiking Essentials: Footwear

 Hiking Shoes: Low-top hiking shoes are designed for shorter day hikes.
 The Keen Terradora Waterproof shoes are designed specifically for women hikers, offering a more narrow fit that’s completely waterproof but still breathable.
 For men, the Keen Targhee II is a similar choice, with the same breathable waterproofing and lightweight design.

 Hiking Boots: Opt for hiking boots over shoes when you’re facing a longer, tougher hike, or for those times when you’ll be carrying a heavier pack—like on an overnight trip.
 Hiking boots offer more ankle support, as well as additional protection from bites, scrapes, and water.
 I love the Scarpa Hydrogen Hike GTX, available for both women and men.
 These boots are waterproof and breathable, and have a Vibram sole that gives traction that’s lightweight.
 I especially appreciate the understated and stylish design of these hiking boots.

 Hiking Essentials: Clothing

 Hiking Tights: Tights are a tempting choice for hikes.
 You probably already own something similar to these super-flexible leggings in your wardrobe for running or yoga, but a hiking version are designed to withstand the rigors of an intense hiking trail.
 Fjallraven’s Abisko Trekking Tights are tough enough for hiking thanks to a super durable four-way stretch fabric that has extra reinforcement over the rear and knees to protect your skin when you’re scrambling over rocks or sitting on the ground.
 Plus, unlike most leggings, these trekking tights come with plenty of pockets and are available in a men’s version as well.

-Sunglasses: Enjoying the view at the summit means protecting your eyes with sunglasses like Maui Jim Secrets, which use a super thin lens that’s 20 percent thinner and lighter than standard glass.
-These lenses are also scratch-resistant, so you can still be tough on them.
+Sunglasses: Enjoying the view at the summit means protecting your eyes with sunglasses like these ones from Maui Jim, which wrap around for full eye protection.
+The lenses are also scratch-resistant, so you can be tough on them.

 Hiking Underwear: Your favorite delicates might be comfortable, but they aren’t immune from the wear of lengthy hiking trips.
 Look for underwear that’s moisture-wicking and odor-resistant, like these pairs from ExOfficio for both women and men.
 For women, Patagonia’s Switchback Sports Bra is a soft and supportive option that’s also quick-drying and won’t cause chafing.